 February 29, 2020: Planting Berries

-My daughter and I were snacking on a banana while we discussed our planting plans, so we threw a piece of peel next to each plant before adding mulch.
+My daughter and I were snacking on a banana while we discussed our planting plans.
+So we threw a piece of peel next to each plant before adding pine bark mulch, which is supposed to have a good acid-level for blueberries.